GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/Legendary Spells (23) .md

 **Critical Failure**: You scream out, but affect only yourself with this spell.

+#### Alekora's Spite

+**Minimum Tier**: 2

+**Casting Time**: 1 action

+**Range**: 25 yards

+**Effect**: You fling a weighty, squishy, orb.
+Upon impact, it explodes to inflict an acid attack against anything 1 yard of the impact point.
+On a critical hit, this inflicts the effect of a ki critical hit instead of an acid effect, and then either a necrotic critical hit or a radiant critical hit (your choice).
+In its trajectory, you may have it rotate 30 degrees at any point.

+A critical success with the spell check allows you to increase the rotation to 45 degeres or to have a second rotaion, with the first performed within the first 10 and the second performed within the last 10 yards.

+**At Higher Tiers**: Each tier beyond minimum grants the attacks a +1 for the purpose of inflicting a critical hit.

+**Critical Failure**: You throw the orb but it eventually curves too much and returns to you, inflicting an attack against you with a +1 bonus for the purpose of inflicting a critical hit per tier of the spell.
+A critical hit against you is treated as ki, necrotic, and radiant.

 ### Hencor (3
 A war wizard of some renown in old texts.
 Little is known about him and the records of his magic are written in military accounts.